CPU

 CodSpeed instruments your benchmarks to measure the performance of your code.
 A benchmark will be run only once and the CPU behavior will be simulated.
 This ensures that the measurement is as accurate as possible, taking into account not only the instructions executed but also the cache and memory access patterns.
 The simulation gives us an equivalent of the CPU cycles that includes cache and memory access.

-Once we have the number of cycles for a benchmark, we transform it into an execution time measurement by using the following formula, where
+Once we have the number of cycles for a benchmark, we transform it into an

 We then calculate the execution speed of the benchmark by taking the inverse of the execution time: